StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/GettingTheSDK-template.md

 ###Have a Beer

 Congratulations!
 You should have successfully added the Strabo MultiRecorder SDK to your project.
 You are ready to start building with Strabo.
 Check out the [guide](WorkingWithTheSDK) for more information about how to present the capture view controller and browse and upload captures.
 Treat yourself to a beer and then get to work coding up the rest of your app.

+@warning You should be careful when building your project with this library because the architecture of the library is ARMV7 and NOT i386.
+This means that the library will not run on the iOS simulator and can only be tested on an iPhone or iOS device.